Codicote: Sports

 Full planning permission was granted on 30 April 2009 for the £1.7m Sports Hall.
 The structure measures 48.1 meters by 19.3 meters and includes a sports hall, function room, youth club and changing facilities.
 The new John Clements Sports & Community Centre was completed in 2011.
 This allows indoor sports such as 5-a-side football, indoor tennis, cricket nets, bowls, basketball and netball.

 Non-League football club Codicote F.C. are one of the senior teams using the John Clements Memorial Ground.

 Codicote Tennis Club has three floodlit hard courts and is based at Codicote Sports & Social Centre in Hertfordshire.

 Codicote Village Day is an annual one-day festival which begins with a parade up the High St and proceeds to the Sports and Recreation field where there are events, stalls and attractions.
-Village Day in 2021 will be held on Saturday 18 September.